-Hart Clinical Consultants is a clinical research organization (CRO) that partners innovators of technical, novel medical devices with highly-skilled CRAs, expert in executing clinical trial operations and training medical and hospital support staff.
+Hart Clinical Consultants is a specialized Functional Service Provider (FSP) that partners innovators of technical, novel medical devices with highly-skilled CRAs, expert in executing clinical trial operations and training medical and hospital support staff.

 HCC’s team specializes in training on the proper prep and use of technical, novel medical devices and proctoring innovative medical procedures.
 Areas of expertise include cardiovascular, endovascular, neurovascular, pulmonary and diabetes medicine.
 Additionally, HCC’s staff is credentialed by the ACRP and/or SoCRA organizations, and are seasoned study/site managers/monitors.

 The HCC Difference: